-Regrettably, there are those who use the Internet to view, store and distribute child pornography (or who engage in other types of illegal activity involving children).
-Child pornography is subject to severe criminal penalties and using the Verizon network to view, store or distribute it violates our service contracts.
+Regrettably, there are those who use the Internet to view, store and distribute child pornography or engage in other types of illegal activity involving children.
+Child pornography is subject to severe criminal penalties and using the our network to view, store or distribute it violates our service contracts.
 The Verizon network may not be used by customers in any manner for the storage, transmission or dissemination of images containing child pornography and we will report any instances of such activity of which we become aware to the appropriate law enforcement authorities.

 If you have a complaint about child pornography, the soliciting of children for sexual activity, or any other illegal or inappropriate activity involving children on a Verizon service, report it to us by sending an email to email@example.com.
 Please include the words "child porn" in the subject line of your email.
 You can also make a report directly to the National Center for Missing and Exploited Children through its CyberTipline located at cybertipline.org.